Hülya Darcan

-Hülya Darcan Korel (born 27 April 1951) is a Turkish actress best known for portraying Hayme Hatun, Ertuğrul's mother, in historical series Diriliş: Ertuğrul from 2014 to 2019.
+Hülya Darcan (born 27 April 1951) is a Turkish actress best known for portraying Hayme Hatun, Ertuğrul's mother, in historical series Diriliş: Ertuğrul from 2014 to 2019.
 She is the mother of actress Bergüzar Korel and mother-in-law of Halit Ergenç.

 Biography

 Her family is of Albanian descent.
 She is a graduate of high school.
 In 1967, at the age of 16, she was 3rd in the Ses Mecmuası cover star contest, one of the famous magazines of the era.
 As a result, she received an offer from the cinema.
 She played the lead role with Fikret Hakan, Ekrem Bora and Tugay Toksöz in her first film Silahları Ellerinde Öldüler.

 She married Tanju Korel, whom she met in 1971, and married in 1974.
 They had two children, Zeynep, who was born in 1977, and Bergüzar Korel born in 1982.